Zachary-Greene/GUI-Calculator/README.md

 This program is a GUI based calculator with basic functions (+, -, *, /) You can do basic maths with this program.
-Included within the repository is an exe, a readme file, a license file and a .py file
+Included within the repository is an exe, a readme file, a license file and a python file

 ## Prerequisites
 To get the .py file working, you need to download Python 3 or above.